DauQuangThanh/our-personas/README.md

 You can also ask Claude Code (if you have the [GitHub CLI](https://docs.github.com/en/github-cli/github-cli) installed) to go ahead and create a pull request from your current branch to `main` with a detailed description, to make sure that the effort is properly tracked.

 >[!NOTE]
 >Before you have the agent implement it, it's also worth prompting Claude Code to cross-check the details to see if there are any over-engineered pieces (remember - it can be over-eager).
 If over-engineered components or decisions exist, you can ask Claude Code to resolve them.
-Ensure that Claude Code follows the [constitution](base/memory/constitution.md) as the foundational piece that it must adhere to when establishing the plan.
+Ensure that Claude Code follows the [ground rules](base/memory/ground-rules.md) as the foundational piece that it must adhere to when establishing the plan.

 ### **STEP 9:** Generate E2E test plan with /personas.test-plan